maitreygram/maitreygram.github.io/_teaching/2022-spring-teaching-2.md

 </style>

 I worked as a Teaching Assistant for COMP 523 - Software Engineering Lab (Spring 2022) taught by Prof. [David Stotts](http://www.cs.unc.edu/~stotts/).
-I conducted multiple meetings with students to track their progress and guide them with completing their software development project for the course.
+I conducted weekly meetings with the students to track their progress and guide them with completing their software development project for the course.

 [The course website](http://www.cs.unc.edu/~stotts/COMP523-s22/)